 For most health insurance providers, the bulk of this budgetary bleeding occurs in six key areas: population management, utilization management, service delivery planning, delivery system design, contractual strategy, and benefit/medical management strategy misalignment.
-The good news is, by adopting new cost management strategies and making better use of plan, provider, and patient data, health care organizations have the opportunity to reduce excessive spend, while improving outcomes for the people they serve.
+Today, more than ever before, there is greater criticality to adopting new cost management strategies to reduce excessive spend, while improving outcomes for members.

-This webinar will focus on practical applications of utilization management, population health management, as well as other key programs to better manage medical costs and drive down the spend trend.
+This webinar will focus on practical applications to prepare for post-COVID-19 operations by strengthening utilization management, population health management, as well as other key programs in order to better manage medical costs and drive down the spend trend.
 The presenters will demonstrate industry examples and best practices used by health insurance providers to better control costs while delivering high-quality, cost-effective care to members.

 SVP & General Manager, Clinical Services